Albania: Transport

-Health

-The constitution of Albania guarantees equal, free and universal health care for all its citizens.
-The health care system of the country is currently organised in three levels, among others primary, secondary and tertiary healthcare, and is in a process of modernisation and development.
-The life expectancy at birth in Albania is at 77.8 years and ranks 37th in the world outperforming several developed countries.
-The average healthy life expectancy is at 68.8 years and ranks as well 37th in the world.
-The country's infant mortality rate is estimated at 12 per 1,000 live births in 2015.
-In 2000, the country had the 55th best healthcare performance in the world, as defined by the World Health Organization.

-Cardiovascular disease remain the principal cause of death in the country accounting 52% of total deaths.
-Accidents, injuries, malignant and respiratory diseases are other primary causes of death.
-Neuropsychiatric disease has also increased due to recent demographic, social and economic changes in the country.

-In 2009, the country had a fruit and vegetable supply of 886 grams per capita per day, the fifth highest supply in Europe.
-In comparison to other developed and developing countries, Albania has a relatively low rate of obesity probably thanks to the health benefits of the Mediterranean diet.
-According to World Health Organization data from 2016, 21.7% of adults in the country are clinically overweight, with a Body mass index (BMI) score of 25 or more.

 Energy

-Due to its geographical location and natural resources, Albania has a wide variety of energy resources ranging from gas, oil and coal, to wind, solar and water as well as other renewable sources.
-Currently, the electricity generation sector of Albania is dependent on hydroelectricity simultaneously ranking fifth in the world in percentage terms.
-The Drin, located in the north, hosts four hydroelectric power stations, including Fierza, Koman, Skavica and Vau i Dejës.
-Two other power stations, such as the Banjë and Moglicë, are located along the Devoll in the south.
+Due to its location and natural resources, Albania has a wide variety of energy resources, ranging from gas, oil, and coal to wind, solar, water, and other renewable sources.
+According to the World Economic Forum's 2023 Energy Transition Index (ETI), the country ranked 21st globally, highlighting the progress in its energy transition agenda.
+Currently, Albania's electricity generation sector depends on hydroelectricity, ranking fifth in the world in percentage terms.
+Increasing risks of river floods and droughts due to climate change is expected to put electricity generation at risk.
+The Drin, in the north, hosts four hydroelectric power stations, including Fierza, Koman, Skavica and Vau i Dejës.
+Two other power stations, such as the Banjë and Moglicë, are along the Devoll in the south.

-Albania has considerably large deposits of oil.
-It has the 10th largest oil reserves in Europe and the 58th in the world.
+Albania has considerable oil deposits.
+It has the 10th-largest oil reserves in Europe and the 58th in the world.
 The country's main petroleum deposits are located around the Albanian Adriatic Sea Coast and Myzeqe Plain within the Western Lowlands, where the country's largest reserve is located.
 Patos-Marinza, also located within the area, is the largest onshore oil field in Europe.
+The Trans Adriatic Pipeline (TAP), part of the planned Southern Gas Corridor, runs for 215 km across Albania's territory before entering the Albanian Adriatic Sea Coast approximately 17 km northwest of Fier.